Santhosh Narayanan

-Santhosh Narayanan is an Indian composer and musician in the Tamil film industry.
+Santhosh Narayanan (born 15 May 1983) is an Indian film composer, music producer and singer, primarily active in Tamil cinema, also having composed for notable Telugu and Malayalam films.
+Narayanan made his debut as an independent composer with the 2012 film Attakathi, directed by Pa.
+Ranjith.
+His further collaborations with directors Pa.
+Ranjith, Karthik Subbaraj, and Mari Selvaraj have resulted in celebrated scores for films such as Pizza (2012), Jigarthanda (2014), Kabali (2016), Vada Chennai (2018), Pariyerum Perumal (2018), Sarpatta Parambarai (2021), and Karnan (2021).
+Narayanan is considered a prominent figure in contemporary South Indian film music.

 Early life

 Santhosh Narayanan was born in Tiruchirappalli, India.
 He is the younger of two children.
 He was educated at RSK Higher Secondary School, Tiruchirappalli.
-Santhosh Narayanan completed his B.E., Computer Science & Engineering at J. J. College of Engineering and Technology, Thiruchirapalli.
+Santhosh Narayanan completed his Bachelor of Engineering in Computer Science at J. J. College of Engineering and Technology, Tiruchirappalli.

 After completing his education, he worked as a recording engineer, arranger and programmer, before beginning to produce independent music and compose for films.
 He composed the music including two original songs for the Telugu short film Advaitham, He was also part of the contemporary folk music band "La Pongal" in which he performed in a few live shows in 2009.

-Through Mani, Santhosh also got to work on a couple of Rahman soundtracks starting with Guru.
+Through Mani Ratnam, Santhosh also got to work on a couple of A. R. Rahman soundtracks starting with Guru (2007).